jundalisay/spblist/content/en/research/mohammad/quran/sura-027a.md

 Then, when he reached it, he was called:

-“Blessed is He who is within the fire, and He who is around it, and glorified be Allah, Lord of the Worlds.
+“Blessed is He who is within the fire, and He who is around it, and glorified be Enki, Lord of the Worlds.

 9-10.
 O Moses Throw down your staff.”
 But when he saw it quivering, as though it were a demon, he turned around not looking back.
 “O Moses, do not fear; the messengers do not fear in My presence.